January 14, 2026

 Is the Chase Sapphire Reserve for Business℠ worth it?
 That really depends on the benefits you want to have and how much you're willing to pay.
-We can say that many of the perks of the Chase Sapphire Reserve for Business℠ can be well worth the annual fee every year, including Priority Pass Select airport lounge membership (valued at $469), the card's $300 annual travel credit, a $500 annual credit for stays with The EditSM, a $120 credit for Global Entry, NEXUS or TSA PreCheck membership and more.
+We can say that many of the perks of the Chase Sapphire Reserve for Business℠ can be well worth the annual fee every year, including Priority Pass Select airport lounge membership (valued at $469), up to $300 annual travel credit, up to $500 annual credit for stays with The Edit℠, up to $120 credit for Global Entry, NEXUS or TSA PreCheck membership and more.

 The new Chase Sapphire Reserve for Business℠ also comes with generous bonus rewards for select travel and advertising spending and a huge sign-up bonus worth at least $2,000 right off the bat.
 This Chase Sapphire Reserve for Business℠ review will explain all the pros and cons of this new business credit card to help you decide if it's worth it or not.